 You can more than likely expect the following:

-- Most buyers will more than likely want to reimbursed for any out of pocket expenses they realized during the transaction.
-These expenses could include: inspections, mortgage application fees, mortgage lock in fees, attorney expenses, etc.
+- Most buyers will likely want to be reimbursed for any out-of-pocket expenses they realized during the transaction.
+These expenses could include inspections, mortgage application fees, mortgage lock-in fees, attorney expenses, etc.

-- Additional complications could include the expense of interim housing if they have already sold their home and were expecting to move into yours.
+- Additional complications could include interim housing expenses if they have already sold their home and were expecting to move into yours.

-- A change in interest rates could be another complicating factor if rates have risen during the time they were under contract.
+- A change in interest rates could be another complicating factor if rates have risen when they were under contract.
 Be prepared to buy down their mortgage rate if they ask.

-About the author: The above Real Estate information on breaking a Massachusetts Real Estate contract was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at firstname.lastname@example.org or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 24+ Years.
+About the Author: The above Real Estate information on buyers or sellers terminating a real estate contract was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 36+ Years.